matthewwgrant/data-pagination-and-filtering-v1/README.md

 This project takes the user data from the data object and displays 9 users per page.
 It also dynamically creates a page link for each set of 9 users based off of the number of users.
+It also includes a search function that updates results on each keyup stroke.